microsoft/msticpy/docs/source/data_acquisition/DataProv-MSDefender.rst

             PrivateKeySecret:
                 KeyVault:

-Federated Authentication Configuration
+Delegated Authentication Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Federated authentication allows you to authenticate using credentials from
-Microsoft Entra ID in place of an Application client secret or certificate.

-When using federated authentication with MS Defender, you authenticate as a user
+Delegated authentication allows you to authenticate as a user (with user consent)
-rather than as an application, which means:
+rather than as an application.
+This means:

 * You don't need to store client secrets or certificates
-* Authentication uses your organization's federated identity provider credentials
+* Authentication uses your user credentials
 * You benefit from your organization's security policies (MFA, conditional access, etc.)
 * Permissions are granted based on your user account rather than an app registration
+* If your organization uses federated authentication (e.g., ADFS, Okta), the authentication
-* The authentication flow automatically redirects your Microsoft Entra ID
+  flow will automatically redirect to your federated identity provider

-To use federated authentication with MS Defender, configure your settings
+To use delegated authentication with MS Defender, configure your settings
 to include a username but **not** a client secret or certificate:

 .. code:: yaml